-- All activities including “new member work” which may include but not be limited to the making of crafts, paddles, learning songs – must be completed during approved NME hours during the eight week period.
+- All activities including “new member work” which may include but not be limited to the making of crafts, paddles, learning songs – must be completed during approved NME hours during the six-week period.
 No NME activities may take place outside of the allotted time period each day.

 - Traditions that are not educational or healthy (i.e., yelling at or harassing behaviors) will not be tolerated.
 New Member Educators are not to instill fear, intimidation, or anxiety into a new member.
 Sleep deprivation and the lack of social contact with friends or members of the opposite sex are deemed inappropriate behaviors.

-- New members may not be required to do favors or tasks for members including: buying food or cigarettes, running errands, providing shuttle services, and/or providing entertainment in the form of public demonstrations.
-New members are not in the process to be treated as servants or second class citizens by the membership of an organization.
+- New members may not be required to do favors or tasks for members including buying food or cigarettes, running errands, providing shuttle services, and/or providing entertainment in the form of public demonstrations.
+New members are not in the process of being treated as servants or second-class citizens by the membership of an organization.
 The purpose of new member education is to allow for the learning of the history, values, and high moral/ethical ideals of the organization.

 New Member Education Regulations

 The following items are NOT permitted during New Member Education activities:

 - This includes new members and current brothers and sisters.

 - “Fake” new member educators.
 All new member educators must participate in NME training and must be present during bid signing.

 - Off- campus activities.
 All NME activities must take place on campus.
 Groups may request in writing an exception to go “off campus” for an activity or event.
 The exception must be educational and have merit such as a community service event.
 Activities may not be held at member or alumni homes.
 Off-campus events should be public in nature and, if possible, have a third party associated with the event (i.e., charity run or walk).